astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 Specify an instance of ``InputReader`` for the ``file_reader`` parameter.

-see the API documentation for :py:class:`hipscat_import.catalog.file_readers.InputReader`

 We use the ``InputReader`` class to read files in chunks and pass the chunks along to the map/reduce stages.
 We've provided reference implementations for reading CSV, FITS, and Parquet input files, but you can subclass the reader type to suit whatever input files you've got.

+You only need to provide the ``file_reader`` argument if you are using a custom file reader or passing parameters to the file reader.
+For example you might use ``file_reader=CsvReader(separator="\s+")`` to parse a whitespace separated file.

+You can find the full API documentation for :py:class:`hipscat_import.catalog.file_readers.InputReader`

 .. code-block:: python